 To sum up Ged says "Did I become a super star DJ?
 Far from it, I was just a young lad, who was lucky enough to meet and learn from my heroes".

 Here you'll find, as Ged puts it his humble offerings.
 He says "Ill grant you, not great in today or even yesterdays terms (the talent out there is, and always has been unbelievable).
 But, if these mixes give the people, more than five minutes of joy, then Ill be a very, very happy man, and the joy is what its about",.

-You can now catch Ged along with Steve King on the Soulful Sounds Live Show which goes out every Sunday night 2100 till 2400 GMT on Mixlr
+You can now catch Ged along with Steve King with the Soulful Sounds Live Show @ Starpoint Radio every Sunday night 20:00 till 22:00 GMT

 To listen / download, place mouse over image then click on the arrow on the bottom right